vitejs/vite/docs/guide/ssr.md

 ## Example Projects

+Vite provides built-in support for server-side rendering (SSR).
 The Vite playground contains example SSR setups for Vue 3 and React, which can be used as references for this guide:

 - [Vue 3](https://github.com/vitejs/vite/tree/main/packages/playground/ssr-vue)
 - [React](https://github.com/vitejs/vite/tree/main/packages/playground/ssr-react)